SmartPracticeschool/SBSPS-Challenge-4458-Sentiment-Analysis-of-COVID-19/README.md

 All the code will be uploaded as the task is completed.

 ### For viewing the Web Application
-Refere the Readme file of the folder named 'Dashboard' for the instructions
+Refer to the Readme file of the folder named 'Dashboard' for the instructions.